AndreBaltazar8/ablac/README.md

 - Hardcoded function lambda functionality
 - Import new file
 - Parallel processing of imported files
+- While loops
+- Class instantiation with simple variables
 - compile-time execution for all available features with interpretation execution
-- While loops

 ### To Do
 - Investigate: